Timings : 5:00 AM - 6:00 PM, Everyday

 Recognized as the second tallest church of Asia, St. Philomena's Church was constructed to pay tribute to the Catholic Saint and martyr of Roman Catholic Church, Saint Philomena.
 It is one of the most important historical sites in Mysore and is frequently visited by tourists from all over the country.
-The church is beautiful and one of the most distinctive landmarks of the city.
-It looks even more beautiful in the evening sky and is given religious importance having a Neo-Gothic style of architecture which makes it all the more famous amongst masses.
+Being one of the most distinctive landmarks of the city, it looks even more beautiful in the evening sky and is given religious importance having a Neo-Gothic style of architecture which makes it all the more famous amongst masses.

 The foundation for the church was laid in the year 1933 by the then king of Mysore, Sri Krishnarajendra Wodeyar Bahadur IV for the European residents in the city.
 After the construction went on for about eight years, the church started functioning in the year 1941.
 The remains of Saint Philomena have been preserved here and are present even today.